 This question is not easily answered.
-There are many factors to take into consideration besides reaching a certain age or having enough savings.
-While a detailed process can't be presented here (and yes, there is a process), here is a series of financial and non-financial key decision points you will want to consider.
+There are many factors to consider besides reaching a certain age or having enough savings.
+While a detailed process can't be presented here (and yes, there is a process), here are a series of financial and non-financial key decision points you will want to consider.
 Your answers are only as good as your questions.
 So use this framework as a guide to begin thinking through the answer to the question of when you should retire.

 |Estimate future expenses||Consider life expectancy and risks|